jsdf/coffee-react-transform/README.md

 # Coffeescript React JSX Transformer

 Provides support for an equivalent of JSX syntax in Coffeescript (called CJSX) so you can write your Facebook React components with the full awesomeness of Coffeescript.
+[Try it out](https://jsdf.github.io/coffee-react-transform/).

 #### Example